 Working with a remote team is a different story.

 Logistical challenges (i.e. different time zones and locations) make it hard to keep tabs on productivity.
 The work culture and approach can also vary dramatically in different countries where people have their own way of doing things.
 This can lead to the things being done the ‘wrong way’ compared to standard practice.

-That’s why implementing a system to track and manage tasks is crucial.
+That’s why implementing a remote project management system to track and manage tasks is crucial.
 Here are a couple of suggestions for how to do this: